Double Marbled Ornament Christmas Cookies

 Almond Cut-Out Cookies

-On a floured surface, use a floured rolling pin to roll the dough to 3/8” thickness.
+- On a floured surface, use a floured rolling pin to roll dough to 3/8” thickness.
 Cut with cookie cutters.
-To help prevent spreading, place the shapes in the freezer for 5-10 minutes before baking.
+To help prevent spreading, place shapes in freezer for 5-10 minutes before baking.

-Bake for 8-13 minutes, depending on the size of the cookies.
-The cookies will not brown, but should look done in the center.
-Rest on the cookie sheet for 2 minutes, then remove to a wire rack to cool completely.
+- Bake for 8-13 minutes, depending on size of cookies.
+Cookies will not brown, but should look done in center.
+Rest on cookie sheet for 2 minutes, then remove to a wire rack to cool completely.

 YIELD: 12-36 cookies, depending on size